 Student Climate Action Challenge

-The City of Flagstaff Sustainability Section is kicking off the first annual Student Climate Action Challenge this winter to celebrate and initiate climate action by Flagstaff students.
+The City of Flagstaff Sustainability Section is kicking off the first annual Student Climate Action Challenge to celebrate and initiate climate action by Flagstaff students.
 The Challenge will bring student voices, ideas, and priorities to the table as the City and Flagstaff community develop Flagstaff's Climate Action and Adaptation Plan.

 - Plan and implement a meaningful climate-related project related to climate change in Northern Arizona.